lamtungp/fe-building/README.md

     Quick Start
 </h2>
 <ol>
+    <li> Setup Environment <br/>
-    <li>Make sure you have the latest stable versions for Node.js and NPM installed <br/>
+    Make sure you have the latest stable versions for Node.js and NPM installed <br/>
     If you don't have <b>Nodejs</b> installed, you just need to install <b>Nodejs</b> (npm will be installed on successful nodejs installation). <br/>
     For more details, visit: <a href="https://nodejs.org/en/">https://nodejs.org/en</a>. <br/>
     </li>